-National Mental Illness Awareness Week (MIAW) is October 7-13 this year.
+National Mental Illness Awareness Week (MIAW) is October 6-12, 2019.
 This week is marked by community education efforts in all 50 states to raise awareness that mental illnesses are treatable medical conditions, and that there is help and hope for children and adults with mental illnesses and their families.
 You can arrange a speaker from NAMI’s In Our Own Voice program or Speaker’s Bureau for your organization.
 Find a list available presentations, here.

 Some MIAW Events

-Tuesday: National Day of Prayer for Mental Illness Recovery and Understanding (October 9).
+Tuesday: National Day of Prayer for Mental Illness Recovery and Understanding.
 Individuals who take the initiative within their faith communities “bring hope and help to many people, some who may never have been given permission or words to speak about their struggles.”
 Some churches choose to have a service on this day with liturgy specifically for this purpose.
 Find more.